a6b8/ytAi/README.md

 /____/
 ```

-`ytAi` is a command-line tool that helps you analyze YouTube videos using OpenAI.
+`ytAi` is a command-line tool that helps you analyze yt videos using OpenAI.
 It downloads the video transcript, sends it to a pre-defined assistant, and stores the result locally on your machine in a Markdown file.

 ---